blackfuel/cryptsetup-arm-asuswrt/README.md

 # cryptsetup-arm-asuswrt

 It's possible to mount a Veracrypt or Truecrypt formatted device on your Asus ARM router.
 However, a custom firmware is necessary.
 As of March 20, 2017, all Asus ARM routers use Linux kernel 2.6.36.4.
-Therefore, a backport from Linux 2.6.38.8 to include the `algif_skcipher` kernel module and the socket interface for user-space crypto algorithms is needed.
+Therefore, a backport from Linux 2.6.38.8 to include the `algif_skcipher` kernel module and the user-space socket interface to the kernel crypto algorithms is needed.

 The `cryptsetup` program must also be compiled without `--disable-kernel_crypto`.
 I found that the choice of crypto backend, for `cryptsetup`, makes a very big difference in the time to unlock a file container or device.  *Nettle* seems to be the fastest at 90 seconds on my RT-AC68U overclocked to 1200 MHz.
 The crypto backends *gcrypt* and *openssl* take more than 4 minutes each.
 And, still trying to get the *kernel* crypto backend to work.